SparkMCF/documents/moderation/moderation.md

 ## Bans

-A ban is a restriction on a members account.
-These restrictions can affect posting, visiting and interacting with the forum.
-When you issue a formal warning to someone they receive warning points dependent on the Warning Definition.
-These points are then used to trigger automatic posting bans, and the length of a posting depends on the amount of points.
+A ban is a restriction on a member's account.
+When you issue a formal warning to someone, they receive warning points dependent on the Warning Definition.
+These points are then used to trigger automatic bans from posting, and the length of the ban depends on the number of points.

 | Points | Posting Ban |
 | --- | --- |